manticoresoftware/manticoresearch/docs/sphinxql_reference/insert_and_replace_syntax.rst

  INSERT INTO index_name VALUES ( 'full text query terms', 'tags');
  INSERT INTO index_name VALUES ( 'full text query terms');

-You can insert only 1 row a time into a percolate index, multiple rows as for RT are not allowed yet.
+Multiple rows can be inserted using a single INSERT statement by providing several comma-separated, parentheses-enclosed lists of rows values.

 Also, you can insert values only into local percolate index.
 Distributed percolate (i.e. distributed index built from percolate agents/locals) is not supported for INSERTs yet.